 Tessa Lanstein is the Head of Projects and a member of the Executive Committee for the Wilts & Berks Canal Trust.
 She said: “We are sincerely grateful to the Event Team (Hall & Woodhouse, Waitrose & Partners, Wichelstowe Development Team, Swindon & District Canoe Club, WOLT and Fandangos Events) for choosing our charity as the first beneficiary of the inaugural Wichelstowe Games and we’re delighted it was such a success.
 The canal is already proving to be a major asset for the local community and this event has provided much needed funds to continue its restoration, ultimately providing a vital new source of employment, leisure and tourism, as well as a new wildlife corridor.”

 Karl Drew, General Manager of Hall & Woodhouse pub, said: “We wanted to arrange a fun event to give something back to the local community and were delighted to support the Wilts & Berks Canal Trust at our first games.
 We’re lucky to have such a beautiful waterway on our doorstep and look forward to the day when the canal is fully restored, providing a new tourist attraction which will boost the local economy.”

 The aim of the Wilts & Berks Canal Trust is to restore the waterway from the Kennet & Avon Canal near Melksham to the Thames & Severn Canal near Cricklade and the River Thames near Abingdon, connecting Chippenham, Calne, Royal Wootton Bassett, Swindon & Wantage.
 Visit www.wbct.org.uk for more information.

-Next year’s Wichelstowe Games will run on Sunday 14th June so keep up to date on the latest news at www.wichelstowe.co.uk
+Next year’s Wichelstowe Games planned to run on Sunday 14th June 2020 have unfortunately been cancelled.
+Keep up to date on the latest news at www.wichelstowe.co.uk